blacklightpy/vaultofknowledge/World Building/Business and Finance/Enterprise Resource Planning.md

-# Enterprise Resource Planning

-This refers to a management system that consists of all the activities in a company.
+Enterprise Resource Planning (ERP) refers to a management system that consists of all the activities in a company.

 e.g. ERPNext has:
 	Intranet and PM | HR | Sales and CRM | Inventory | Manufacturing | Website and PoS | Accounting and Billing